http://www.origamitessellations.com/2006/11/joel-coopers-basket-weave-crease-pattern/

 From a hexagon cut from an 8.5” X 8.5” construction paper, I got a (longest length) 12.1 cm tessellation.
 It’s really cute though.

 You can easily see why it is called “Basket Weave.”
-I come from the
+I come from the Philippines and baskets woven from rattan are very common here.
+It’s one of the products my country is well-known for.

 It also looks great with back-lighting.